 - 2 Whole Eggs

-- 50 ml Flavourless oil We used rapeseed oil.
-Plus a little extra for oiling the griddle
+- 50 ml Rapeseed oil + a little extra for oiling the griddle

-Heat a cast iron griddle pan to a medium heat.
-If using a non-cast iron griddle pan, the pan can be heated after the batter has been made.
+- Heat a cast iron griddle pan to a medium heat.
+If using a non-cast iron griddle pad, the pan can be heated after the batter has been made

-Beat eggs and milk together in a mixing bowl.
+- Beat eggs and milk together in a mixing bowl bowl